 The MAAS program has a limited number of stipends available, which are awarded in the form of fellowships or assistantships.
 Incoming students are automatically considered for stipend assistance during admission; returning students are considered when they apply for merit-based funding at the end of their first year.

-Additionally, CCAS faculty and staff are able to hire several students each year who work as hourly-paid research assistants or student employees.
+CCAS faculty and staff hire students every year who work as hourly-paid research assistants or student employees.
 MAAS students are notified of such employment opportunities as the positions become available.

 Language Study Scholarships

 The Graduate School of Arts and Sciences offers students Language Study Scholarships to cover the cost of one undergraduate-level language course (courses numbered below 350) per semester.
 All Arabic language classes needed to reach proficiency are undergraduate, so MAAS students receive scholarships for these courses and do not pay additional tuition for Arabic instruction.

 Once students have passed the Arabic proficiency exam, they are permitted to take courses in other languages for which they may receive a Language Study Scholarship.
 The Language Study Scholarship may also be used for post-advanced Arabic content courses numbered below 350.

 Undergraduate-level language courses are taken in addition to the required graduate coursework for the MAAS program and do not count toward the degree.